awsdocs/amazon-connect-admin-guide/doc_source/agent-event-stream-model.md

 Type: String

 **InboundQueues**
-Thef `Queue` objects associated with the agent's routing profile\.
+The `Queue` objects associated with the agent's routing profile\.
 Type: List of `Queue` object

 **DefaultOutboundQueue**